Saint Maurus

-Maurus, OSB (Maur; Mauro) (512-584) was an Italian Catholic monk best known as the first disciple of Benedict of Nursia.
+Saint Maurus (Maur; Mauro) (512-584) was a Benedictine monk best known as the first disciple of Benedict of Nursia.
 He is mentioned in Gregory the Great's biography of the latter as the first oblate, offered to the monastery by his noble Roman parents as a young boy to be brought up in the monastic life.

-Four stories involving Maurus recounted by Gregory formed a pattern for the ideal formation of a Benedictine monk.
-The most famous of these involved Maurus's rescue of Placidus, a younger boy offered to Benedict at the same time as Maurus.
+Four stories involving Maurus, recounted by Gregory, formed a pattern for the ideal formation of a Benedictine monk.
+The most famous of these involved Maurus's rescue of Placidus, a younger boy offered to Benedict alongside Maurus.
 The incident has been reproduced in many medieval and Renaissance paintings.